What Is a Self-Powering Diesel Heater?

 When you are close to a reliable power source, a standard diesel heater may be enough.

+But off-grid heating is different.
 If you are winter camping, ice fishing, hunting, traveling in an RV, working in a remote shelter, or preparing for power outages, electricity can become the weak point.

-Batteries drain.
-Power stations add cost and weight.
-Long wires create setup problems.
-Cold weather can also reduce battery performance.
+A self-powering diesel heater is designed to reduce those problems.
 It is not just about heat.
 It is about heating independence.

 Common Applications